alterationx10/blarg/README.md

 # Blarg

-A fast, simple static site generator for Markdown content, built with Scala 3.
+A simple static site generator for Markdown content, built with Scala 3.

 Blarg transforms your Markdown files into a complete static website with blog support, tags, templating, and built-in link validation.
 Perfect for personal sites, blogs, documentation, and project pages.

 ## Features